CBS fellowships

 Carol H. and Wayne A. Pletcher Fellowship

 Carol Pletcher earned a Ph.D. in biochemistry at the College of Biological Sciences in 1979 and went on to a successful career at Cargill, where she ultimately became a vice president.
 Wayne Pletcher spent most of his career working as a research scientist and executive for 3M.
-Their fellowship supports outstanding female students pursing doctoral studies at the College of Biological Sciences.
+Their fellowship supports outstanding students pursing doctoral studies at the College of Biological Sciences.
 Administered by the College of Biological Sciences Dean's Office

 Biochemistry, Molecular Biology, and Biophysics fellowships